rodellison/rodellisonexpressnodesite/readme.md

 ```

 **Prepping the code and getting it to AWS**

+Remove the package.json Scripts (Start) entry, as well as replace app.js with lambda.js for the 'main' value.

 In the project directory, run the specific commands to install the dependencies, have Claudia.js generate a proxy, and then have Claudia.js deploy the code to AWS Lambda and setup the API Gateway.